Osaka's band scene has a heat all its own, different from Tokyo

 | Location | 2-18-8 Nishi-Shinsaibashi, Chuo Ward, Osaka |

-Right in the middle of America Village.
-Strong on rock, punk, and alternative.
-Features many young bands, particularly good for finding members in your 20s and 30s.
+A live house right in the heart of Amerikamura.
+Strong in rock, punk, and alternative genres.
+Features many young bands, making it particularly suited for finding members in your 20s and 30s.

-Umeda in north-central Osaka has exceptional transportation access.
-JR Osaka Station, Hankyu Umeda Station, Hanshin Umeda Station, and Midosuji Line Umeda Station—all lines converge here.
-Stop by the studio after work, catch a live on weekends—it's convenient for both, making it a hub for working musicians' bands.
+Umeda, the center of north Osaka, has outstanding public transportation access.
+JR Osaka Station, Hankyu Umeda Station, Hanshin Umeda Station, Subway Midosuji Line Umeda Station—all railway lines converge here.
+Stopping by the studio on the way home from work, going to see live shows on weekends—it's convenient for both, making it a hub for working musicians' bands.

 Umeda Shangri-La